 File and suspend was a maximization plan of action that allowed married couples to delay their retirement credits but still receive full spousal benefits (great for lower-earning couples).
 Unfortunately, young Americans can no longer access this perk.

-President Barrack Obama signed the Bipartisan Budget Act of 2015 in November that year.
+President Barrack Obama signed the Bipartisan Budget Act of 2015 in November of that year.
 The new laws were primarily against this strategy, and they stated that retirement benefits could not go up past the age of 70.

 The strategy allowed people to claim half of their spouse’s full retirement benefit amount as their benefits earned the delayed retirement credits until they reach 70.